 ’ strengths, needs, preferences, and interests.

-The agency considers information learned during screening and assessment
+The organization considers information learned during screening and assessment

 when matching volunteers with service recipients.

 Common matching criteria

 , special needs

 , geographic proximity, personality and temperament, shared interests, strengths, and/or participants’ preferences for the match (including, for example, preferred activities or demographic characteristics).

 The organization helps the service recipient understand the mentor’s role and obtains the service recipient’s written, informed consent